phpons/cloud-microservices-assignment/README.md

 Although we managed to run load injection, such a section would have saved the group a lot of time instead of having to rely on external resources for what should be a simple task.

 ### 6. Monitoring
-The Grafana dashboard's credentials were not admin / admin nor the one seen in Grafana's .yml deployment.
-The username is jhipster; to change Grafana's password, we had to manually exec into the pod.
+The Grafana dashboard's credentials were not admin / admin.
+They were also not the ones seen in the .yml deployment for some reason.

+By manually *exec*ing into the pods, we found out that the username was jhipster and we could manually change Grafana's password in order to log in.